-Kim Haney served 22 years in the US Air Force, retiring September 2006.
+Kim Haney served 22 years in the U.S. Air Force, retiring September 2006.
 He has been employed as a Civil Servant for the Dept. of Defense Inspector General’s Office since 2008.
 Kim has been a Ruling Elder in the PCA since 2002.
-He will celebrate 30 years of marriage on October 1, 2013.
-He and his wife have one child, Amanda, age 20.
+He and his wife Kimberly celebrated 30 years of marriage on October 1, 2013.
+Kim and Kimberly have one child, Amanda, age 20.

 Greg Mourad, a University of Virginia grad, serves as the Vice President of National Right to Work.
 He has also served for many years as a ruling elder at Crossroads, overseeing the men’s ministry and volunteering on the sound crew.
-Greg and his wife Diana have one married son and four younger children still at home.
+Greg and his wife Diana have one married son, a brand new grandson, and four younger children still at home.

 Recently ordained as a deacon, Kevin McMullen – with Chuck Assadourian – also runs the Crossroads Youth Ministry.
 For the past two years, he has served as construction lead on Crossroads’ annual mission trip to Cherokee, NC.
 He works as a contractor and, previous to that, served on staff for several years with YoungLife.
 He has a wonderful wife, Rachael, who was already attending Crossroads when he met her, and one young son.